-Yosemite has set forth to document its lichen flora—never comprehensively surveyed.
-An ongoing “Yosemite Unknown Flora” survey, funded by the Yosemite Fund and Centennial Challenge, has focused on micro-habitats containing high biodiversity of lichens.
+Yosemite worked to document its lichen flora—never comprehensively surveyed.
+An ongoing “Yosemite Unknown Flora” survey focused on micro-habitats containing high biodiversity of lichens.
 Probably more than 500 lichens species exist in the park, but prior to this project, fewer than 100 were known.

 The diversity and distribution of lichens tell a great deal about air quality and the level of certain types of pollution, especially nitrogen, in the park.
 Lichens are intimately connected to their environment.
 They lack roots and rely upon the atmosphere for their water and nutrients.
 Because they do not have an outer epidermal layer, they cannot discriminate between nutrients and pollutants, and, as a result, both pollutants and nutrients are absorbed.
 When pollutants accumulate above certain levels, lichen growth and health are impaired.
 Air quality readily influences the composition of lichen communities because individual species differ in their tolerance levels.
 Due to little seasonal variation in lichen communities, monitoring lichen community composition has become one of the best biological measures of nitrogen and sulfur-based pollution in forests.

-In the Yosemite Unknown Flora study, many phases of collection and identification have taken place.
+Many phases of collection and identification took place In the Yosemite Unknown Flora study.
 Beginning in 2007, experienced mountaineers from the American Alpine Club assisted with lichen collecting on steep cliffs.
 In 2008, an experienced lichenologist from Denali National Park was brought in and a cooperative agreement with Oregon State University was established.
-In September 2009 as part of Yosemite’s first “Lichen Blitz,” 10 leading lichen taxonomists from Austria, Germany, Sweden and across the United States helped NPS botanists document lichens in a wide range of interesting habits.
+In September 2009 as part of Yosemite’s first “Lichen Blitz,” 10 leading lichen taxonomists from Austria, Germany, Sweden, and across the United States helped NPS botanists document lichens in a wide range of interesting habits.
 This international team was selected specifically for their expertise to identify taxonomically difficult lichen groups that are well represented but not yet documented within the park.
 Many species have been added to the park lichen inventory—several new to the Sierra Nevada or new to California.
-Complete inventory results are expected in 2010.

 What are some of the specific inventorying results?
 Lichen communities in Yosemite are diverse, but several pollution-intolerant species, such as Alectoria sarmentosa, Bryoria fremontii, and Usnea spp. are uncommon and may be in decline.
 Nitrogen-loving species such as Candelaria concolor, Physcia, Physconia and Xanthoria spp. appear to be increasing in abundance, particularly along the Merced River corridor.